 One in seven Canadians – 3.8 million in total – reported having a disability from a long-term health condition or debilitating injury.
-At Preszler Law, we know that these disabilities usually include pain, limitations to mobility, and symptoms that affect daily life, forcing Canadians to stop working.
+At Preszler Injury Lawyers, we know that these disabilities usually include pain, limitations to mobility, and symptoms that affect daily life, forcing Canadians to stop working.
 Roughly 60 percent of British Columbians applying for long-term disability wage replacement benefits will need to take legal action to overcome denial.
 Our personal injury law firm can take care of your claim from our neighboring offices in Surrey, Burnaby, or Richmond.

 Why Should You Apply for Long Term Disability?

 In British Columbia, employers provide Long-Term Disability (LTD) insurance policies as part of a benefit package.
 Workers are entitled to this protection, should they become too ill or injured to work.
 There is no shame in collecting the benefits you have worked for all these years.

 If approved, LTD benefits typically cover an individual until a return to work, age 65, or the definition of disability changes.
 The precise amount received depends upon what your regular pay has been, but generally ranges from 50 to 70%of what you would earn.
 However, it’s always best to consult with a personal injury lawyer for the exact amount.